At the head table sat the US delegation, with the Russian and Ukrainian delegations on opposite sides.

 Ukrainian side unchanged

-Ukraine reportedly views the change negatively; analysts say it took place after the shooting of Russian military leader Vladimir Alekseyev in Moscow earlier in February.
+Ukraine reportedly views the change negatively, which, according to analysts, took place after the shooting of Russian military leader Vladimir Alekseyev in Moscow earlier in February.
 The Kremlin has accused Ukraine of the attack.

-The United States is represented by President Donald Trump's envoys Steve Witkoff and Jared Kushner.
+The United States is represented by President Donald Trump's envoy Steve Witkoff and son-in-law Jared Kushner.

 No decisive compromises appear to be in sight as Russia, Ukraine and the US begin talks in Geneva.
 Here are the key issues.